radius logo

 Evolving the demand framework

 Our aim is not to throw out the population metrics entirely, as they are well suited for developers and acquirers alike for reasons that deal with analysis and absorption of new supply.
-Given the success of the industry, many facilities are ‘over-earning’ - allowing the expansion of footprint by building new developments at the expense of price while still producing attractive returns.
+As we look at the overall growth of the industry, however, we are convinced that the demand framework must evolve from its current analysis measuring population and move towards tracking migration.

 To help our clients prepare for the industry’s regional change in demand, we track the public REITs specific exposure to monthly payroll growth.
-These trackers allow for more granular analysis of investments and are provided in real-time through our Advocate software platform.
-To be added to our Advocate distribution list, please fill out the Custom Payroll Report.

 Other Articles